aws-samples/aws-lambda-container-inference-pytorch/README.md

 sam --version
 ```

-If it's not installed, follow official documentation to install it:
+If they are not installed, follow official documentation to install:

 * [Docker](https://docs.docker.com/get-docker/)
 * [AWS SAM](https://aws.amazon.com/serverless/sam/)

 ### Clone this repo

-Clone this repo on your Cloud9 environment
+Clone this repo on your Cloud9 environment:

 ```
 git clone https://github.com/aws-samples/aws-lambda-container-inference-pytorch.git